RPG-Maker-Translation-Tools/rpgmtranslate/README.md

 ## General

-A fast and light graphical interface, designed for editing and translating games based on RPG Maker XP/VX/VXAce/MV/MZ engines.
+A fast and light graphical interface, designed for editing and translating games based on RPG Maker XP/VX/VX Ace/MV/MZ engines.

 Under the hood, this GUI uses:

-- [rvpacker-txt-rs-lib](https://github.com/savannstm/rvpacker-txt-rs-lib) to parse and write RPG Maker MV/MZ .json files.
+- [rvpacker-txt-rs-lib](https://github.com/savannstm/rvpacker-txt-rs-lib) to parse and write RPG Maker MV/MZ `.json` files.
-- [marshal-rs](https://github.com/savannstm/marshal-rs) to parse and write RPG Maker XP/VX/VXAce files.
+- [marshal-rs](https://github.com/savannstm/marshal-rs) to parse and write RPG Maker XP/VX/VX Ace files.
-- [rpgm-archive-decrypter-lib](https://github.com/savannstm/rpgm-archive-decrypter-lib) to decrypt .rgss RPG Maker XP/VX/VXAce archives.
+- [rpgm-archive-decrypter-lib](https://github.com/savannstm/rpgm-archive-decrypter-lib) to decrypt `.rgss` RPG Maker XP/VX/VX Ace archives.

 Using these tools, the program parses the text to `.txt` files, allows you to edit them, and then write them back to the original form with translation applied.